Bring back the light

 - Finally there is provision of huge budgets for advertising, PR and other activity to ensure that their favourite candidate is elected.

 These three seats of power can comfortably dictate which party wins and who specifically will occupy a portion of the seats.
-Leading on form this, they again have huge influence on the choices of cabinet ministers.
-This sort of political power among Oligarchs naturally prevents the citizen form receiving the rights and protection she deserves and this is magnified in an y country with no or a weak constitution to control the power of politicians once elected.
+Leading on from this, they again have huge influence on the choices of cabinet ministers.
+This sort of political power among Oligarchs naturally prevents the citizen from receiving the rights and protection she deserves and this is magnified in any country with no, or a weak constitution to control the power of politicians once elected.

 The roots of modern economics thinking

 When economic thinking was being formed and the great works that still guide is today were being written, the world was a very different place and the average person had a different set of problems to deal with.
 In fact I digress to say that the average person had never heard of economics and there was nothing at all average about Adam Smith, Hayek, Friedman etc They were born with privilege and whatever their theories, they certainly never understood what it might be like to be an average person.

 Adam Smith wrote “ An Inquiry into the Nature and Causes of the Wealth of Nations” in 1776.
 His Father was a Lawyer and his family, well-to-do middle class professionals.

 He lived in a time and a place where men toiled in fields in serfdom for bread and a cottage and the industrial revolution was getting under way.

 The road to freedom in the 18th century would undoubtedly have been blocked by the fact that all means of creating wealth was owned by the upper classes by right of birth.
 Capital was as yet a very simple concept and average people had no possibility of raising capital.